On leave for the 2022-2023 academic year.

-Her first book, The Process Genre: Cinema and the Aesthetic of Labor (Duke University Press, 2020), introduces and theorizes a hitherto unrecognized transmedial genre that she calls “the process genre.”
+Her first book, The Process Genre: Cinema and the Aesthetic of Labor (Duke University Press, 2020), won the 2021 Best First Book Prize from the Society for Cinema and Media Studies; it was a Finalist in the “Media and Cultural Studies” category for the 2021 PROSE Book Awards presented by the Association of American Publishers, and it was shortlisted for 2021 Kraszna-Krausz Moving Image Book Award.
+The Process Genre introduces and theorizes a hitherto unrecognized transmedial genre that she calls “the process genre.”
 The process genre, she argues, may be seen across the history of cinema and in multiple national contexts.
 Indeed, the process genre is ubiquitous in the contemporary mediascape, with examples that range from Ikea assembly guides to internet “hands-and-pans” videos to Mister Rogers’ iconic video, “How people make crayons,” to Bob Ross’s painting tutorials.
 As these examples suggest, the process genre is characterized by the representation of processes that are shown in a special, often mesmerizing fashion.
 These processes are typically processes of production—both artisanal and industrial—and, crucially, are represented as having a chronologically ordered series of steps with a clearly identifiable beginning, middle, and end.
 The book argues that while the process genre’s first exemplars emerge in the early modern period with how-to manuals, technical machine drawings, and what E. H. Gombrich called “pictorial instructions,” it is in the medium of cinema that the process genre achieves its most impressive and characteristic results.
 Across the history of cinema, the process film is well represented in nonfiction categories such as the industrial film, the educational film, and the ethnographic film—as well as in art cinema.
 The Process Genre proposes that the broader cultural significance of the process genre is in its formal approach to the representation of labor, which—regardless of the actual kind of labor being depicted—it casts as skilled and artisanal.
 As a result, the exemplars of the process genre often stake out ideological positions from across the political spectrum on the meaning of labor in human life.

-Skvirsky is currently pursuing two book-length projects.
-The first is a historical and theoretical treatment of the device of the talking head in nonfiction filmmaking.
-The second—tentatively titled “Filming the Police”—is a comparativist treatment of the topic of police on screens that brings together the ubiquity of police shows in televisual media with the surveillant and sousveillant recordings of police violence in the digital age.
+Skvirsky is currently pursuing a book-length project, “Filming the Police,” which is a comparativist treatment of the topic of police on screens that brings together the ubiquity of police shows in televisual media with the surveillant and sousveillant recordings of police violence in the digital age.

 Articles & Chapters

 "Must the Subaltern Speak?: On Roma and the Cinema of Domestic Service.”
 Essay commissioned for the inaugural issue of the journal FORMA: Aesthetic Form and Politics in Latin American Culture and Theory.
-Forthcoming Spring 2020.
+December 2020.

 “On the Talking Head and Las muertes chiquitas.”
 In On Women’s Films: Across Worlds and Generations, eds.
 Ivone Margulies and Jeremi Szaniawski, 125-146.
 London: Bloomsbury, 2019.